desihub/desidatamodel/doc/DESI_SPECTRO_REDUX/SPECPROD/exposures/NIGHT/EXPID/fiberflat-CAMERA-EXPID.rst

 EXTNAME = MEANSPEC

-*Summarize the contents of this HDU.*
+Average flat lamp spectrum of fibers in this frame.
+Fiberflat is relative to this mean spectrum.

 Required Header Keywords
 ~~~~~~~~~~~~~~~~~~~~~~~~